 Designed to promote transparency in the design, development, and presentation of courses offered for ASHA CEUs, this requirement from ASHA's Continuing Education Board aligns ASHA with current practices among other professions, particularly in the continuing medical education arena.

 Presenters of oral sessions should begin their presentation with a slide and verbal statement indicating their adherence to the agreement and disclosing any potential conflicts.
 View the additional information and examples about speaker disclosures to help guide you with disclosure statements for your presentation.

-Every year, we receive numerous requests from attendees seeking detailed information from presenters before, during, and after the Convention.
-To better meet the educational needs of attendees, we ask that presenters upload 3 pages of advance material by October 18, to include a functional outline of the presentation and a list of references or links related to the final presentation content.
-These handouts will be available to all attendees via the online Program Planner scheduling tool.
+Every year, we receive many requests from attendees seeking more information from presenters before, during, and after the Convention.
+To better meet their educational needs, we ask that presenters upload 3 pages of advance material, to include a comprehensive outline of the presentation and a list of references or links related to the final presentation content.
+These handouts will be available to all attendees via the online program tool.
 Presenters will NOT upload their final presentation via this process—only advance notes which attendees may download or print to have accessible during the presentation.
-(See Speaker Ready Room for information about uploading your final presentation.)

-We will be sending an e-mail with instructions and an upload link no later than September 13 to remind presenters to upload your three (3) page handout.
+We will be sending an e-mail with instructions and an upload link in September to remind presenters to upload your three (3) page handout.
 The preferred format for this handout is PDF.
 All materials must be uploaded by October 19.

-Presenters who wish to make additional session materials or handouts (beyond the required 3-page advance materials uploaded to the Program Planner) available to attendees at their session are responsible for generating and disseminating these additional materials themselves.
+Presenters who wish to make additional session materials or handouts (beyond the required 3-page advance materials) available to attendees at their session are responsible for generating and disseminating these additional materials themselves.
 ASHA will not produce or distribute copies of presentation handouts, nor will the association reimburse for these services.

 Make sure your presentation is in one of the following formats: